Anas-debug/book-search/README.md

 ## The API fetches data successfuly, we are located in Morocco (bad internet, far from North American servers) so we get the response around a second late.
 ## Canelation in API fetching works as expected.

+# App to be debugged especially in the useBookSearch Hook